trimble-oss/contribute/README.md

 Dear Trimble GitHub Enterprise Administrators,

 I have added the GitHub - Trimble application to my Okta account.
 Please grant access for my GitHub account:

-{ @yourgithubaccount }
+<@yourgithubaccount>

 { Tell us a bit about yourself and your role at Trimble. }